vik-s/quartz/content/projects/writing/long form/Fundamentals of Phased Array Antennas.md

 Minimize total received power, but power in direction of signal is maintained.
 This is a constrained optimization problem.
 This can be done with prepaackaged code from Matlab.

+---
+### Intro

+Isotropic antennas are radiating elements that transmit or receive in all directions.
+Such antennas are not preferred because they transmit energy where its not always required, or receive interference from all directions.

+We would much rather have a directional beam that transmits energy only in the preferred direction while not picking up interference from any other direction.
+The traditional approach to doing this is to use a parabolic dish with an isotropic antenna placed at its focal length.
+The isotropic antenna usally has a backplane reflector so that it transmits only towards the parabolic dish.
+The resulting  radiation pattern is a parallel beam that is highly directional.
+Such antennas are commonly used in ?, ? and ?.

+To steer the beam in different directions, the whole antenna system is mounted on a motorized system that moves around both in azimuth and elevation.
+Since this method usually involves moving mass around, beam steering is usually slow.

+Phased array antennas can produce electronically steerable beams that change directions in milliseconds.
+Let's first see how antenna arrays work.

+### Antenna Arrays

+Consider